geyiping/geyiping.github.io/content/publication/physical-warmth-promotes-interpersonal-proximity-a-moderating-role-of-attachment/index.md

 authors:
   - Yiping Ge
   - Li Zhang*
+publication: Paper presented at the 2020th Psychology for the 21st Century Undergraduate Academic Forum, July 2020, Peking University, Beijing, China.
 abstract: >-
   There is emerging evidence showing a psychological link between physical warmth and the